-What that means is that the implementations of 'CommandService' and 'BackgroundCommandService' go together, hence both implemented in the (non-ASF) 'Isis addons' command module').
+What that means is that the implementations of 'CommandService' and 'BackgroundCommandService' go together, hence both implemented in the (non-ASF) 'Isis addons' command' module.).

-6.2.
+5.2.
 CommandService

-The 'CommandService' service supports the 'CommandContext' service such that 'Command' objects (that reify the invocation of an action on a domain object into an object) can be persisted.
+The 'CommandService' service supports the 'CommandContext' service such that 'Command' objects (that reify the invocation of an action/edit of a property on a domain object) can be persisted.